Ak-AlphaData/SQL-Projects/Walmart Sales Data Analysis/Documentation.md

 10. Which branch sold more products than the average?
 11. What is the most common product line by gender?
 12. What is the average rating for each product line?
+13. Which product line has the highest customer rating on average, considering only those with at least 10 sales?
 - [Products](https://github.com/Ak-AlphaData/SQL-Projects/blob/main/Walmart%20Sales%20Data%20Analysis/Products.sql)

 ## Dashboard Preview